 Attribute: Symbols

-Three-element pattern: one yellow circle and two blue trapezoids
+Pattern core: one yellow circle then two blue trapezoids

-Three-element pattern: one x symbol and two o symbols
+Pattern core: one x symbol then two o symbols

 To get students to create a mental image of a pattern, teachers can also have students compare patterns using examples and non-examples of patterns.
-This strategy allows students to recognize a pattern, find the rule, describe it and justify their reasoning while using appropriate mathematical vocabulary.
+This strategy allows students to recognize a pattern, identify the pattern core, describe it and justify their reasoning while using appropriate mathematical vocabulary.

 Example of a Pattern with a Repeating Core